madprops/airc/README.md

 ---

-There's a global !report command that causes all instances to report.
+There's a global !report command that causes all owned bots in the room to report.

 Each bot also has an individual `report` command.